apache/kylin/website/_docs30/tutorial/real_time_olap.md

 Kylin v3.0.0 will release the real-time OLAP function, by the power of new added streaming reciever cluster, Kylin can query streaming data with sub-second latency.
 This doc is a step by step tutorial, illustrating how to create and build a sample streaming cube.

-In this tutorial, we will use Hortonworks HDP 2.2.4 Sandbox VM + Kafka v1.0.2(Scala 2.11) as the environment.
+In this tutorial, we will use Hortonworks HDP-2.4.0.0.169 Sandbox VM + Kafka v1.0.2(Scala 2.11) as the environment.

 1. Basic concept
 2. Prepare environment
 3. Create cube
 4. Start consumption
 5. Monitor receiver

+The configuration can be found at [Real-time OLAP configuration](http://kylin.apache.org/docs30/install/configuration.html#realtime-olap).

 ----